HackYourFuture/post-grad-ed/Week3/README.md

 Follow the instructions:

 - Pick a technical assignment that's challenging enough for you to spend 2 weeks on (ask your mentor for help if needed)
-- Make a plan of action of how you're goign to approach this assignment (use the aforementioned resources)
+- Make a plan of action of how you're goign to approach this assignment (use the aforementioned resources and share your final planning including the new features you will add to the app in the PGP channel)
-- Work on this assignment for two weeks. **Deadline is next week FRIDAY 23.59 CET.**
+- Work on this assignment for one week **Deadline is next week FRIDAY 23.59 CET.** and in the final week add the new features and deploy it.
-- Discuss with your classmate whenever you're stuck

 While you're doing it, I'd like you to reflect on the list of concepts shared with you at the beginning of the week: